ZechyW/cs-toolkit/README.md

 poetry install --extras "windows"
 ```

+**Note**: As of April 2020, some of the project dependencies do not support Python 3.8, so Python 3.7 is the latest compatible version.

 ### Start Redis server

 In order for the Channels portion of the backend to work properly, the project expects a Redis server to be accessible (on `127.0.0.1:6379` by default).
 An easy way to do this is to install Docker (https://www.docker.com/), then run: